Listen to this post with Alexa!

 As Austin continues to rapidly grow in popularity, we Austinites inevitably have to pay the dues of being in the national and international spotlight: criticism, and often the ruthless kind.
 Some of you long-time residents might be truly annoyed by certain aspects of ATX (ridiculous traffic, anyone?) and if you’re a noob, well, you probably don’t know what to think of this crazy place yet, and we don’t blame you.

-But before you make up your mind to side with the “Austin is the Worst Place Ever” crowd, here are 25 classic Austin experiences that we’re convinced will make you fall in love with central Austin—if not for the first time, then all over again:
+But before you make up your mind to side with the “Austin is the Worst Place Ever” crowd, here are some experiences that we’re convinced will make you fall in love with central Austin—if not for the first time, then all over again.

 Chill out at Barton Springs Pool

 Spring-fed and clear as can be, Barton Springs Pool is a favorite swimming hole in Austin.
-For $3, you’ll get three acres of splash potential and a nice grassy hillside to spread out your blanket and suntan.
+For just a few bucks, you’ll get three acres of splash potential and a nice grassy hillside to spread out your blanket and suntan.
 Pro Tip: Avoid visiting during peak hours unless you’re a fish that prefers to swim in a school.

 Devour a mouthwatering burger at Phil’s Icehouse…

 There’s nothing quite as delicious as a local burger, and as far as we’re concerned, Phil’s Icehouse makes them better than anyone.
 Between Austin-themed menu items (e.g. the “78704 Burger”), mix n’ match regular and sweet potato fries, and handcrafted beverages, Phil’s really does live up to its reputation as the happiest burger joint in Texas.
 Of course, it also doesn’t hurt that the Burnet storefront is located right next to Amy’s Ice Creams!

 … and wash it down with a scoop of heaven at Amy’s Ice Creams